shubhankar-bag-coder/Csharp-Codes/README.md

 # Csharp-Codes
-All the Chsarp Codes, Snipeets here when I was in Rqube
+All the Chsarp Codes, Snipeets here when I was in Rqube and now Advancing my carrer into Developer (aka Software Engineer) Shubho should have knowledge of C# , Asp.
+Net , Asp.
+Net MVC pattern, Asp.
+Net entity framework.